uaminghao/302googlefiles_creation/README.md

 # Scripts
 "create_and_share_google_docs.py": creating a file or folder for each students.

-"create_teams_file.py": creating a file or folder for a group.
+"create_teams_file.py": creating a json file from the excel of team information.

 "add_permissions.py" : adding the permission to file/folder.